 Viewer: The viewer is the core of the interface.
 It contains the entire scene of the simulation, including the original geometry (or mesh) as well as any additional geometry primitives.
 Use the viewer to inspect your setup and to make selections and assignments.

 Job Status Panel: Here you can find the current status of your meshing and simulation jobs.
-Any computation intensive operation that you start in the workbench will not be computed using your local hardware, but will be run on a cloud computing instance.
+Any computation-intensive operation that you start in the Workbench will not be computed using your local hardware, but will be run on a cloud computing instance.
 The job status panel reports on the current status of all job operations as well as their current run time and core hour consumption.

-Here a few helpful tips that will make it easier to get familiar with the SimScale Workbench:
+Here are a few helpful tips that will make it easier to get familiar with the SimScale Workbench:

-Use the ‘+‘ icons buttons in the simulation tree to upload a new geometry, create a new simulation or to create additional attributes (like boundary conditions) in your simulation setup.
+Use the ‘+‘ icons in the simulation tree to upload a new geometry, create a new simulation or to create additional attributes (like boundary conditions) in your simulation setup.